sikandar-ramzan/paywise/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Tax Calculation Formulas
+## Pakistan Income Tax Calculation (2024-2025)

-PayWise calculates income tax based on the latest Pakistan tax regulations for 2024-2025, with different tax structures for income earned in PKR and income earned in USD (foreign remittance).

 ### For Income Earned in PKR

-The following tax slabs apply to income earned in Pakistani Rupees:
+The following tax slabs apply to salary income earned in Pakistani Rupees:

 | Annual Income (PKR)    | Tax Rate                                    |
 | ---------------------- | ------------------------------------------- |